Personal Finance Basics

 On the FICO scale, a score between 670 and 739 is considered good.
 This means that, while your credit has room to improve, you still have a solid credit record.

-If you’re in this credit score range, you generally have a good payment history, though you may have missed a payment or two or been late a couple of times.
-In this range, your credit mix and history are probably pretty good.
-With a good credit score, you should be able to receive favorable loan and credit card terms and rates–but not the best.
-That means you’re potentially saving a lot of money on loans and interest over those with poor to fair credit scores.
+With a good credit score, you should be able to receive favorable loan and credit card terms and rates.
+While not always the best, you’re potentially saving a lot of money on loans and interest over those with poor to fair credit scores.
 You’re also likely to pay more in interest than those with very good or excellent scores.

 Very good to excellent scores: 740-850

 If your credit score falls within the 740 to 850 range, congratulations!
-With a very good (741 to 799) or excellent (800 to 850) FICO credit score, you are likely to qualify for the best possible rates offered by lenders and banks, because they love doing business with folks they know are on time with their payments and have demonstrated that they are little to no risk as customers.
+With a very good (741 to 799) or excellent (800 to 850) FICO credit score, you’re likely to qualify for the best possible rates offered by lenders and banks.

-This is a major benefit for you also, because you could save thousands of dollars in interest by securing a low interest rate when compared to other borrowers.
-With a very good or excellent credit score, you’re in great position when it comes time to buy a house, finance a vehicle, take out a loan, or open a new credit card account.
+This can help you save thousands of dollars in interest by securing a low interest rate when compared to other borrowers.
+With a very good or excellent credit score, you’re in a great position when it comes time to buy a house, finance a vehicle, take out a loan, or open a new credit card account.

-Our advice?
-Keep doing what you’re doing!
 Continue paying your bills on time, ensure your credit mix remains diversified, and keep managing your debt.
-Just remember to keep an eye on your credit score from time to time, because you definitely want to maintain the range you’re currently in.
+Remember to keep an eye on your credit score because you want to maintain the range you’re currently in.

 What is a good credit score to buy a house?